-Founded in 2014 by violinist Phillip Granell, Phaedra has evolved from its early days as a string quartet to a collective of like-minded performers, drawn from London’s diverse musical landscape.
+Founded in 2014 by violinist Phillip Granell, Phaedra has evolved from its inception as a string quartet to a larger collective of like-minded performers, drawn from London’s diverse musical landscape.
 The ensemble is co-directed with composer Jamie Hamilton.

-2021 sees the release of their first EP O Superman, followed later in the year by their debut album Attica featuring works by Meredith Monk, Fred Thomas, & Frederic Rzewski.
+2021 sees the release of their first EP O Superman, with works by Laurie Anderson, Jamie Hamilton and Leo Chadburn.
+They are set to release their debut album featuring works by Meredith Monk, Fred Thomas, & Frederic Rzewski later this year.

-Previous performances include Kings Place, The Barbican, Kammer Klang @ Cafe Oto, Royal Festival Hall & Purcell Rooms, The Royal Opera House, NYU Arts Center (Abu Dhabi), and La Seine Musicale (Paris).
-They have been broadcast on BBC Radio 3 and Resonance.fm.
+Previous UK performances include Kings Place, The Barbican, Kammer Klang @ Cafe Oto, Royal Festival Hall & Purcell Rooms, The Royal Opera House, and internationally at NYU Arts Center (Abu Dhabi), and La Seine Musicale (Paris).
+They have been broadcast and performed live on BBC Radio 3 and Resonance.fm.

 Their ongoing VOX project explores the radical use of the human voice in music and performance, leading to a dozen new collaborative commissions and two concert series, featuring guest artists such as Heloise Werner (The Hermes Experiment), Neil Luck, Laura Moody and Bastard Assignments, alongside performances of Jennifer Walshe, Florent Ghys, Cassandra Miller, David Lang, and many others.